patrick-tssn/LM-Research-Hub/Theory/OpenSourceLLM.md

 ### deployment/demo

+- [vLLM](https://github.com/vllm-project/vllm): A high-throughput and memory-efficient inference and serving engine for LLMs
 - [OpenAssistant](https://github.com/LAION-AI/Open-Assistant): Open Assistant is a project meant to give everyone access to a great chat based large language model.
   - *by LAION-AI, 2023.04*, [doc](https://projects.laion.ai/Open-Assistant/docs/intro), [demo](https://huggingface.co/chat)
 - [GPT4ALL](https://github.com/nomic-ai/gpt4all): GPT4All is an ecosystem to train and deploy **powerful** and **customized** large language models that run locally on consumer grade CPUs